MewsSystems/gitbook-booking-engine/booking-engine-standalone/deeplinks.md

 ## Supported parameters

-Parameters can be combined and some have no visible effect unless they are used in combination (e.g. `mewsHotel`).
+Parameters can be combined; some have no effect unless they are used in combination, e.g. `mewsHotel`.

 ### Parameters supported in single and multi-enterprise mode